higorasilverio/VueJs_Course_08_Comp_Comunication/README.md

 How does components communicate between themselves?

-This files are used to introduce the communication inter component using props attribute.
+This files are used to introduce the communication inter component using props attribute, custom events, callbacks and Event Bus.